 Formed in November 2017, we are a Community Group run by volunteers that aims to change the way that planning authorities consider the impact of rural development upon ecosystems and communities.

 The campaign has originated from the villages of Aldington, Bonnington, Bilsington, Brabourne, Brook, Hastingleigh, Ruckinge and Smeeth (which form Saxon Shore Ward), as well as Shadoxhurst, all of which are part of Ashford Borough in Kent.
 However, the campaign has grown to embrace any rural area, parish or village within the Borough that shares it’s aim to protect the countryside and rural lifestyle that we all love via the adoption of the Landscape Protection Policy.

 Give residents a collective voice and raise the bar for development in rural areas.

 The campaign was launched to give residents a voice to express their feelings about the pace and scale of continuous development within rural areas, and the intention, through Policy HOU3a in the emerging Ashford Local Plan 2030, to permit potentially uncapped (minor) residential development in even the remotest of Borough villages.

-We want residents to be able to identify and preserve the special characteristics of where they live so that development, when it comes, meets local needs and supports the environment, biodiversity and community values that drew people to live there.
+We want residents to be able to identify and preserve the special characteristics of their areas so that development, when it comes, meets local needs and supports the environment, biodiversity and community values that drew people to live there.

 We are challenging the planning authorities with a new idea and are approaching both local and national government with the aim of inspiring a whole new way of thinking about sustainable development.

 What do we want?

 - To encourage communities to define the special characteristics of where they live to validate the cumulative effects of continuous inappropriate development in the countryside.

 - To give a voice to many rural communities across the UK who feel ignored.

 - To call a halt to speculative land management companies and their cynical manipulation of landowners and the planning system.